Unveiling the optimization process of Physics Informed Neural Networks: How accurate and competitive can PINNs be?: Introduction

 \section{Introduction}

-Recent advancements in Physics-Informed Neural Networks (PINNs) have positioned them as serious contenders in the domain of computational physics, disrupting the longstanding monopoly held by classical numerical methods.
+Recent advances in physics-informed neural networks (PINNs) have positioned them as serious contenders in the domain of computational physics \cite{raissi2019physics,PINNS1}, disrupting the longstanding monopoly held by classical numerical methods in many and varied physical applications, such as fluid and solid mechanics \cite{sharma2023review, faroughi2024physics}, quantum optics \cite{ji2023}, black-hole spectroscopy \cite{2023PhRvD.107f4025L}, or radiative transfer \cite{2021JQSRT.27007705M}, among many others.
 This disruptive potential arises from their innate ability to integrate domain-specific physics principles with the powerful learning capabilities of neural networks.

-However, despite their large potential, the nascent nature of this field has left significant gaps in the literature surrounding PINNs.
-The lack of rigorous mathematical analysis and specificity in methodologies often obscures crucial insights into their limitations, both in terms of accuracy and efficiency.
+However, despite their significant potential, the nascent literature on PINNs is less than a decade old -which is minimal compared to numerical analysis, for example- and more often than desirable it suffers from a relative lack of rigorous mathematical analysis and specificity.
+The frequent reliance on trial-and-error methodologies, acquired from the machine learning literature, tends to obscure important insights into the origin of mathematical limitations, particularly concerning accuracy and efficiency.
+Fortunately, as the field matures, an increasing number of studies are delving deeper into the mathematics underlying the components of PINNs.